 Section 1

-This agreement shall be in full force and effect from__________, to and including _____________, 2025, and shall continue in full force and effect from year to year thereafter unless written notice of desire to terminate this agreement is served by either party upon the other at least sixty (60) days prior to the expiration or an automatic renewal.
+This agreement shall be in full force and effect from September 21, 2020, to and including September 20, , 2025, and shall continue in full force and effect from year to year thereafter unless written notice of desire to terminate this agreement is served by either party upon the other at least sixty (60) days prior to the expiration or an automatic renewal.

 If such notice is so served, then this agreement shall terminate upon its expiration date or upon the ending of the automatic annual period involved, as the case may be.